 “Most of the time, after someone consolidates their debt, the debt grows back,” warns Dave Ramsay, an American businessman and author who has personally experienced crippling debt.
 “Why?
 They still don’t have a game plan to pay cash and spend less.”

 Before doing anything, it would be wise to consider a debt management plan in which you work with a credit counselor to lower your interest rates or have fees waived on your separate accounts (these experts have “ins” you won’t be able to get on your own).
 But if you really would like one lower payment for convenience—and don’t mind a potential hit to your credit score—then you can move onto debt consolidation.
 Below, find out how to consolidate credit card debt and decide which of the four options, if any, is the best fit for you.

-Basically, this option allows you to transfer over all of your credit card balances into one credit card account with a 0% annual percentage rate (APR).
-Here, you need to consider two things while making your decision: what the balance transfer fee is per credit card balance and how long you’ll have 0% APR (it’s typically for a specific, predetermined period).
+Basically, this option allows you to transfer over all of your credit card balances into one credit card account with a 0 percent annual percentage rate (APR).
+Here, you need to consider two things while making your decision: what the balance transfer fee is per credit card balance and how long you’ll have 0 percent APR (it’s typically for a specific, predetermined period).

 This is no doubt going to cost you more money than getting a balance transfer card, especially if your credit score isn’t superb.
-To put things into perspective, data from the Federal Reserve shows that if you took out a two-year loan, the average interest rate would be 10%, compared to the 0% you’d get for a fixed period on a bank transfer card.
-We should mention that if your credit score is great, you can get a loan at around 5% interest, but it all depends on your particular situation.
+To put things into perspective, data from the Federal Reserve shows that if you took out a two-year loan, the average interest rate would be 10 percent, compared to the 0 percent you’d get for a fixed period on a bank transfer card.
+We should mention that if your credit score is great, you can get a loan at around 5 percent interest, but it all depends on your particular situation.

 Take out a Loan on Your Home Equity